NII-cloud-operation/nbsearch/README.md

 # nbsearch [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/NII-cloud-operation/nbsearch/master)

-nbsearch extension provides search capabilities for Jupyter Notebooks which you created.
+nbsearch extension provides search capabilities for Jupyter Notebooks, which you created.
 It supports search by MEME in addition to search by keywords and modified times like a search engine.
 Therefore, users can easily find cells of the same origin in sticky notes added by sidestickies.

 ## Prerequisite